Sommaire

 - natural supplements;

 So, don't wait for fatigue to set in.
-Listen to your body and talk to a professional; it's still the best way to take the bull by the horns.
+Listen to your body and talk to a professional, it's still the best way to tackle the problem head-on.

 Solutions for managing fatigue during perimenopause